Working for sentient beings

 There is much I want to do in terms of publishing.
 Editing and writing books are very beneficial because the Dharma will go out to a wide group of people.
 DFF often sends these books to third-world countries, prisons, and places where people have an interest in Buddhism but no opportunity to learn about it.
 The written word is an excellent way to give people access to the Dharma and to spread teachings that will help people.

 Another project that I have not found time to work on yet is to make a series of CDs with guided meditations on the Lamrim.
 At the Cloud Mountain retreat I guide meditations on the Lamrim and a number of people have found this helpful.
 A series of CDs could help people know how to do the analytical meditations properly.
 In addition, people who can’t come to class, people who come to class but don’t know how to meditate, and people from other countries where they don’t have Dharma centers or teachers could also benefit from this.
-[This has since been published as Guided Meditations on the Stages of the Path.
+[This has since been published as Guided Meditations.
 Ed.]

 I also maintain a large correspondence with people from the other places where I teach, with DFF members who write to me about their practice or personal issues, and with monastics who want information and teachings.
 I correspond with people in Singapore, Ukraine, China, Tennessee, and Mexico, to name a few places.
 I sometimes wonder if I should be so available, but then I think, some of these people don’t know who else to talk to.